William, Prince of Wales: Public image

 William has been one of the most popular members of the British royal family since his birth.
-Having lived a public life since birth, he was regarded as a "heartthrob" and eligible as a young adult, similar to his father.
-Ruth La Ferla of The New York Times contrasted William's "refined" and "polite" appeal to Leonardo DiCaprio's "bad-boy" popularity.
+Having lived a public life from infancy, he was regarded as a "heartthrob" and eligible young man in adulthood, a status often compared to that of his father.
+Ruth La Ferla of The New York Times contrasted William's "refined" and "polite" appeal with Leonardo DiCaprio's "bad-boy" popularity.
 Following his marriage, William's public image assumed a more "staid" and fatherly demeanour, having "settled into a stable domestic order".

-Anne McElvoy has described William's public personality as a "genial presence" with a "tougher side", alongside his mother's "inimitable style".
-Much of his royal duties focus on "big bet" projects, rather than "plaques and patronages".
+Anne McElvoy has described William's public personality as a "genial presence" with a "tougher side", combined with elements of his mother's "inimitable style".
+Much of his royal work focuses on "big bet" projects, rather than "plaques and patronages".
 In a 2016 interview, William said his aim was to keep the royal family relevant over the next 20 years.
-William and Catherine's close partnership has been described by The Times as a "good double act" with both valuing normality, privacy, and control.
+William and Catherine's close partnership has been described by The Times as a "good double act", with both valuing normality, privacy, and control.

-In 2011 Time magazine listed him as one of the most influential people in the world alongside his then-newlywed wife Catherine.
-In August 2023, Gallup, Inc. named him as the most popular public figure in the US after conducting a survey that asked for people's views on 15 prominent individuals.
+In 2011, Time magazine listed him as one of the most influential people in the world alongside his then-newlywed wife Catherine.
+In August 2023, Gallup, Inc. named him the most popular public figure in the United States after surveying public views on 15 prominent individuals.
 He was found to be the most popular member of the royal family by YouGov in December 2022 and September 2023, and as the second most popular in April 2024.
 In December 2024, The Daily Telegraph included William in its annual list of best-dressed celebrities.
-In 2025 he was listed alongside Catherine on the inaugural Time 100 Philanthropy list; that year the couple also topped Tatlers social power index.
+In 2025, he was listed alongside Catherine on the inaugural Time 100 Philanthropy list; that year, the couple also topped Tatlers social power index.